Somehow I’m Neither Here Nor There

 Deciding she wasn’t going to press the issue any further, she watched him pour two glasses of wine and carry them out to the coffee table where he had set out a small stack of printed papers.
 Levi reclined on the plush sofa lazily and patted the cushion next to him, inviting Madeline to join.
 As she sat, he handed her a glass and fanned the papers out in front of them.

-“So, job offers come in via email off a private server from my broker, unless they are from someone really important, then I might get a call instead.
+“So, job offers come in via email off a private server from my broker, unless they are from someone significant, then I might get a call instead.
 That’s this sheet here,” he began, separating one of the papers from the rest.
 “As you can see, it is very brief and to the point.
 It’s a retrieval job, and in this case, the object in question is at a specific known location.
-If it wasn’t, it would say unknown, and I would have to figure out where it was myself, if I decided to take the job.
+If it wasn’t, it would be listed as unknown, and I would have to figure out where it was myself if I decided to take the job.
 The initial email will only give the basics, in case I turn it down.
 If I did, it could be offered to someone else, and keeping it brief without a lot of details means the client keeps their sensitive information from being exposed to multiple sets of eyes.
 Also on this email will be any delicate issues, like how much non-human presence is involved, and the payment.”

 “Seriously?”
 Madeline laughed.
 “So basically the cat is peacocking the wolf’s tooth in a display case out in public.”

-“Ask for a higher fee,” he laughed as he drank some more wine.
+“Ask for a higher fee,” he laughed as he sipped more wine.
 “But seriously, you can always renegotiate if you feel the client hasn’t been fully forthcoming with information.
-Normally the client will already feel guilty about what they are hiding from you, and once they are caught, they will cough up the respectable fee.
+Normally the client will already feel guilty about what they are hiding from you, and once they are caught, they will cough up a respectable fee.
 I haven’t gotten that treatment in a very long time because of my reputation, but once you start taking jobs, you will most likely come across it early on.
 My broker tries to be fair, but don’t expect to be coddled.
 Researching is a way to protect yourself against that.
 And after you have all your information, it’s time to come up with a plan.”

 They were interrupted by the oven timer.

-Excusing herself, Madeline set her wine glass down on the table and when into the kitchen to remove the cottage pie from the oven.
+Excusing herself, Madeline set her wine glass down on the table and went into the kitchen to remove the cottage pie from the oven.
 Setting each of the four individual mini casserole dishes on the counter, she brought out the rest of the bottle of wine and couple of trivets to protect the coffee table from the heat of the ovenware.
-After leaving two of the baking dishes out to cool, she carefully placed spoons into the other two, and brought them out to the coffee table.
+After leaving two of the baking dishes out to cool, she carefully placed spoons into the other two and brought them out to the coffee table.
 Levi finished pouring more wine into their glasses and then clasped his hands together in his usual thankful gesture.
 After taking a spoonful of his cottage pie, he smiled in satisfaction.